-- 1. Parents who are seeking to enroll a new student in the school submit a lottery application.
+- 1. Parents seeking to enroll a new student in the school submit a lottery application.
 Lottery applications for the upcoming year are available throughout the year at the school and on the school's website.
+These applications list the date, time and place of the lottery.
 Enrollment is open all year except from the close of business on the Monday before the lottery draw to the morning following the draw. - 2.
-The lottery application asks for the student name, parent contact information, the grade level for which admission is sought, the birth date of the student and information that would indicate whether the student is eligible for preference in the lottery. - 3.
+The lottery application asks for the student's name, parent contact information, the grade level for which admission is sought, the birth date of the student and information that would indicate whether the student is eligible for a lottery preference. - 3.
 At least fifteen days before the lottery draw, parents of students who are currently enrolled are asked if they plan to have their children return in the following year.
-If they say "yes," or fail to return the form, those students are counted as returning for purposes of calculating the number of available seats. - 4.
-The lottery draw is held in January, typically on the second Friday of the month.
-The specific date, time and location are noted on the lottery application; the first lottery draw of the new charter term, if needed, will occur at 8:00 AM on January 11, 2019.
-The lottery is held at Central City Value High School in its Community Room unless the number of attendees necessitates a move to a larger area on the campus.
-Attendance at the lottery is not required for admission to the school.
+If they say "yes," or fail to return the Intent to Re-enroll Form, those students are counted as returning for purposes of calculating the number of available seats in each grade.

-- 5. The lottery draw is conducted by the principal or the principal's designee.
-One staff member chosen by the faculty and one parent representative chosen at a parent meeting oversee lottery procedures, reviewing stated procedures beforehand and verifying that the procedures are properly executed.
-District representatives are invited to attend lottery drawing. - 6.
-If the number of applicants exceeds the available seats on the lottery date, a lottery is conducted by the principal or principal's designee by randomly drawing names of applicants with preferences, in the order of priority listed above.
-The names drawn first are accepted for admission until all seats are filled.
-The remainder of the names are drawn to create the waiting list. - 7.
-Once the waiting list of students with lottery preferences is established, the principal or principal's designee randomly draws names from the remaining applicant pool and places them on the waiting list in the order the names are drawn. - 8.
+- 4. The lottery draw is held in January, typically on the second Friday of the month.
+The first lottery draw of the new charter term, if needed, will occur at 8:00 AM on January 15, 2021.
+The lottery is held at University Prep Value High School in its Community Room unless the number of attendees necessitates a move to a larger area on the campus.
+Attendance at the lottery is not required for admission to the school. - 5.
+The lottery draw is conducted by the school administration.
+One staff member chosen by the faculty and one parent representative chosen at a parent meeting oversee the lottery process and verify that it was fairly executed according to these procedures.
+District representatives are welcome to attend the lottery drawing. - 6.
+If the number of applicants at any grade level does not cause the enrollment of that grade level to reach its capacity, all the applicants are accepted. - 7.
+If the number of applicants with lottery preferences exceeds the available seats on the lottery date, a lottery is conducted by the principal or principal's designee by randomly drawing names of only the applicants on the list of applicants with preferences, in the order of priority listed above.
+The names drawn first are accepted for admission until all seats are filled, with any remaining names placed on a waiting list in the order their names are drawn. - 8.
+Once the waiting list of students with lottery preferences is established, the principal or principal's designee randomly draws names from the remaining applicant pool and places them on the waiting list in the order the names are drawn. - 9.
 Once all seats are filled and a waiting list established, applications are still accepted, and assigned a waiting list number in the order in which they are received.